PeppeL-G/bagawork/docs/src/routes/(default)/documentation/enter-number/+page.md

 ## `number()` - Setting an initial number
-Use the configuration method `number()` to give the `EnterNumber` a number it will contain initially.
+Use the configuration method `number()` to give the `EnterNumber` component a number it will contain from the start.

 ::: tip Example